pwicz/pwicz/README.md

 -->

 ## 🌱 Some of the things I do
+TRYHACKME ->

 [<img src="https://tryhackme-badges.s3.amazonaws.com/Moteke.png" alt="TryHackMe profile">](https://tryhackme.com/p/Moteke)

 I am currently studying towards obtaining the CCNA certification and the HTB CPTS certification.
+Besides that, I like to play with malware, reverse engineer things, and do some CTFs.

 ### [I started writing a blog](https://pwicz.github.io/)